silviamaggi/smd-com/_posts/2020-11-03-ai-bias-and-enzo-mari-legacy.md

 ---
 author: silvia
 title: Design, Digested 13.
 Fear, AI bias and Enzo Mari legacy
-categories: [design-digested, UX]
+categories: design-digested
 tags:
   - design digested
+  - ai bias
   - enzo mari
-  - ai bias
-  - futura
   - ethical design
+  - UX
 description: The role of fear in our lives and how it affects decision-making, how AI bias happens and the legacy of giant of Italian design Enzo Mari.
 excerpt: The role of fear in our lives and how it affects decision-making, how AI bias happens and the legacy of giant of Italian design Enzo Mari.
 featured-image: design-digested-13.jpg